TheBIMsider/GHT/README.md

 - **Handicap Inclusion Control**: Choose which rounds count toward your handicap
 - **Sortable Tables**: Click column headers to sort round history by any field
 - **Real-time Updates**: Statistics update instantly when toggling round inclusion
+- **Dual Handicap System**: Separate tracking for "All Courses" vs "Regulation Only"
+- **Dual Statistics**: Independent stats for all courses and regulation courses only

 ### [Version 1.0](https://github.com/TheBIMsider/GHT/tree/main/V01) - Browser Storage
 - **Local Storage Only**: Data stored in browser's localStorage